triton-inference-server/pytriton/examples/tensorrt_llm/README.md

 # make build-engine-llama2-7b-basic
 ```

 The `Makefile` contains example profiles.
 However, these may not be optimal for every setup.
-Adjust them based on your hardware specifications and refer to the model documentation for optimal performance.
+Adjust them based on your hardware specifications and refer to the TensorRT-LLM [documentation](https://nvidia.github.io/TensorRT-LLM/perf_best_practices.html) for optimal performance.
 If working with different models, you'll need to add new targets to the `Makefile`.

 The `server.py` script supports only decoder-only language models [supported by TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM?tab=readme-ov-file#models), such as Baichuan, BLOOM, Falcon, GPT, GPT-J, GPT-Nemo, GPT-NeoX, LLaMA, LLaMA-v2, Mistral, MPT, OPT, Phi-1.5/Phi-2, Qwen, Replit Code, SantaCoder, and StarCoder.
 It supports only single-GPU configurations.